 With its historic harbours, verdant valleys and glorious gardens, Cornwall is positively brimming with beautiful places.
 Its outstanding natural beauty offers the perfect setting for Cornish creatives to showcase their work and Open Studios enables us to explore both.

 Artists, designers and makers register to take part each Autumn.
 We then upload their information to our website and produce the guide, which is divided into West, Mid, North and East Cornwall.
 Within each section, artists are listed geographically then alphabetically.
-Each studio is clearly indicated by an orange O and you can visit as many as you like between Saturday 19th and Monday 28th May.
+Each studio is clearly indicated by an orange O and you can visit as many as you like while the event is running.
 You can either plan to visit a particular location and look up artists who are exhibiting in that area or visit a particular artist and find out who else is in their neighbourhood.

-Open Studios Cornwall attracts an increasing number of jewellers each year, working in glass, silver, gold and precious stones, and this year is no exception.
+Open Studios Cornwall attracts an increasing number of jewellers each year, working in glass, silver, gold and precious stones.

 As well as a plethora of painters, printmakers and potters, Open Studios Cornwall reveals an extraordinary number of skills and crafts – from willow weaving, book binding and metal working to cabinet making, yarn spinning and botanical illustration.

-47 artists and craftspeople exhibited in the first year that Creative Skills ran the event.
-This year there are 324!
+47 artists and craftspeople exhibited in the first year that Creative Skills ran the event, in 2018 there were 324!
 In 2014, we started to promote workshops run by the exhibiting artists and there were 14 of them in that first year.
 This year, there are 65 opportunities to take part in an artist-led workshop.
 Another recent introduction has been the ‘must visit’ page at the beginning of each geographical section of the catalogue.
 We ask two artists to suggest places that their visitors might like to visit whilst they are in their area.
 A visit to Open Studios could therefore include a walk to a local beach that inspires the artist or lunch in a café that they recommend.

 There is always a great deal of hoovering and tidying up!
 Some artists look at all the work they have made and frame and mount what they would like to display; others make work specifically for the event.
 They also undertake the serious stuff – risk assessments to ensure that their visitors are safe.
 The artists are provided with catalogues to distribute as well as posters to display in local shops, pubs and community hubs to help spread the word about Open Studios.
 They then put out their orange O signs just before the opening day so that everyone can see that their studio is open.
 This is particularly important for those studios that are tucked away down winding lanes, or hidden away in back gardens.
 So, keep a look out for those orange Os – if you see one, there’s a participating artist somewhere nearby.